sbpforward/Airbnb-in-Denver/README.md

 ------
 I'm fully invested in finding out how to weed out the Airbnb hosts who are violating Denver's short-term rental agreement.
 Some things I need to consider are:
 + Making sure the listing is within the City and County of Denver.
 I've come across a few listings in Lakewood and other areas that are not within Denver City Limits.
 + Finding out how likely an entire home/apt is to be violating the law.
-Just becuase a person is listing out their entire home does not mean they're not actually living there.
+Just because a person is listing out their entire home does not mean they're not actually living there.
 Like [Julie](https://www.airbnb.com/users/show/1496) who offers a room in her house while also having the option to rent the *whole* house.
 + When running through the "license" column, double checking to see if they've entered their license number in another description on their listing... like I did at first.

 References